When people find out that we use cloth diapers, I get a few different reactions:

 Disposable diapers have the edge when it comes to absorbency and the stay-dry feel.
 But this comes at the expense of having chemicals and dyes next to your baby’s skin.
 Cloth diapers are also very absorbent, but to keep the baby’s skin dry and prevent leakage, you should change your baby every two to three hours.

 Changing your baby more frequently, plus fewer chemicals next to baby’s skin, can cause less diaper rash than when using disposables.
 Because disposable diapers are so absorbent, people can wait longer than recommended between diaper changes, which can result in an increase of diaper rash.
-This article from The Wall Street Journal reports that as sales of disposable diapers went down over a year, the sales of diaper rash creams increased.
-While no direct correlation can be drawn from this, it may be indicative of parents stretching out the time in between diaper changes to save money, which can cause diaper rash.

 A benefit with cloth diapers is that you don’t spend money with each diaper change – you already own the diapers and will be washing them anyway, so adding a few more diaper changes per day isn’t going to add any additional cost.
 Disposables may be more absorbent, but I’ve found that cloth diapers are more likely to hold large messes because they can be adjusted to fit more snugly around the legs and waist.
 Many have waterproof barriers and elastic at the leg and waist bands.
 While stay-dry materials are available for cloth diapers, some parents choose to use cloth diapers during the day and disposable diapers overnight when their babies are sleeping for six or more hours in a row and they don’t want to wake them for diaper changes.